utk003/Chess-AI/README.md

 NOTE:
 The included make file only works for MacOS (I believe), and the code only compiles with Clang.
 GCC throws a bunch of errors when compiling the code.
 I will be looking into this soon in an attempt to make this project potentially cross-platform.

-The libraries required to build this project are the following: GLFW, GLEW, GSL
+The libraries required to build this project are the following: GLFW, GLEW, GSL, [stb](https://github.com/nothings/stb)